Professional Development Opportunities

 Michigan Sea Grant fellowships

-Michigan Sea Grant is announcing four graduate fellowships for 2016-17.
+Michigan Sea Grant is announcing four graduate fellowships.
 These paid 1 or 2 year fellowships are targeted towards students with a strong interest in marine and Great Lakes issues, including natural resources science, policy and law.
 Applications are currently being accepted online and are due in January or February, depending on the opportunity.
 Graduate students with a wide range of backgrounds (e.g., natural or physical sciences, policy, law) and a strong interest in Great Lakes, coastal, aquatic or marine issues are encouraged to apply.
 Programs require a full-time commitment, and fellows typically graduate from their degree program before embarking on the fellowship.
 Occasionally, students take time away from their graduate program while pursuing these fellowships.
 These fellowships come with financial support.
 See each posting for more details.

 - AGI's Geoscience Policy and Critical Issues Program fellowships

 With support from key member societies, AGI's Geoscience Policy and Critical Issues Programs offer multiple internships for young and early-career geoscientists and two fellowships each year.
 These opportunities provide unique experiences to combine geoscience information and research with data analysis, outreach and policy.
 Application deadlines vary according to opportunity.